MattJRG/locations-app/README.md

 folder.
 Users are able to edit and delete locations as well as add new ones.
 As the dataset is quite large pagination has been implemented to improve performance and improve UX.

-All application state management is handled by the LocationStore which is a NgRx Component Store.
+All application state management is handled by the LocationStore which is a NgRx Store.

 ## Development setup